zenlionel/liri-node-app/README.md

 # liri-node-app
 Introduction
+---
 I created a node.js app called LIRI.
 LIRI is like SIRI (from an iphone).

-It must be ran in the command line.
+It must be run in the command line.

 LIRI is a Language Interpretation and Recognition Interface.